markus-zzz/zzzconsulting-website/_drafts/2020-05-16-usb-dev-part-2.markdown

 detectable.

-A variant of the previous approach would be to use adjustable delay lines on the inputs (that some FPGAs support) instead of phase adjusting the clock.
+A variant of the previous approach would be to use adjustable delay lines on the inputs instead of phase adjusting the clock.

 ### The HW/SW interface